reese-lee/opentelemetry-demo/README.md

 As the PM for `recommendationservice`, you want to add a custom attribute to collect a filtered list of products to track what products are being recommended to your users.

 1. Open up the `recommendation_server.py` file.
-2. On line 111, add this code:
+2. On line 111, add this code (make sure it starts on the same indent as the previous line):
 ```yaml
 span.set_attribute("app.filtered_products.list", prod_list)
 ```